ndaversa/hubot-reminder-bot/README.md

 #Hubot Reminder Bot
-A hubot script to setup reminders using a natural language parser
+A hubot script to schedule recurring reminders using a natural language parser

 ###Dependencies
   * coffee-script